A bit of planning can go a long way

 Another option to consider is just don't stay at Haad Rin.
 Pretty much all the beaches on Ko Pha Ngan will organise transport to get to the party – you do not have to stay on Haad Rin to attend the party.
 An increasing number of people trip over from Ko Samui just for the night.

 Sometimes though, you can't help but arrive on the day of the party, and/or you want to stay at Haad Rin, in which case we would say having a reservation, while not essential (you will find something), would be very prudent.
 Check sites like Agoda and Booking and local provider Sawasdee can be useful for obscure properties not represented elsewhere.

 If you're not having any luck through the online travel agents, contact the resorts directly.
 There are plenty of places on Ko Pha Ngan which cannot be booked online but they do accept direct reservations.
 Check the listings here on Travelfish and give a few a call (yes pick up the phone!).
 Also, remember we don't list everything, so check guidebooks and so on for further leads.

-Another option is to go into a guesthouse/travel agent in KSR and ask them if they can book a place for you.
+If you make a telephone reservation do your best to get there early – the later you arrive the more likely the guesthouse will dishonour your reservation and give your room to backpacker #125,432 today that has walked in asking for a room.
+Another option is to go into a guesthouse/travel agent and ask them if they can book a place for you.
 Most have pictures (which vary in their accuracy!) of resorts, if they make a booking for you, they may even be able to take a deposit from you, which will help to guarantee you a room.

 By Stuart McDonald

-Last updated on 30th May, 2015.
+Last updated on 7th November, 2016.